Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 A Better Way to Think

 I’ve benefited from plant-focused protocols and structured routines, but experience taught me that no diet deserves blind loyalty.
+What matters is results, context, and whether a lifestyle can actually be sustained.
+Use tools wisely.
+Keep what helps.
+Discard what harms.
+Stay humble enough to adjust.

 The Real Goal

+Health is usually built by habits you can repeat, not rules you can barely survive.
 The next miracle diet will come.
 Another influencer will promise hidden secrets.
 Another round of testimonials will flood the internet.
+Think clearly when it does.

 You do not need dietary extremism to improve your life.
 You need consistency, discernment, and a plan you can realistically live with for years.